Can Debt Collectors Take Money From Your Bank Account?

 When Can Debt Collectors Take Money From Your Bank Account?

-The good news is that most debt collectors cannot just contact your bank and take your money.
-In most cases, they must file a lawsuit, and they have to win.
-Once a debt collector wins its lawsuit, it becomes a judgment creditor.
+Most debt collectors can't just contact your bank and take your money.
+In most cases, the debt collector must first file a lawsuit against you—and they have to win.
+Once a debt collector wins a lawsuit, it becomes what’s called a judgment creditor.
+It means what it sounds like.
+They are a creditor who has a judgment against you.

-At that point, if you have not taken steps to satisfy the judgment or agreed to a payment schedule to repay the debt, the judgment creditor can request an order directing the bank to freeze your bank account.
-When a judgment creditor presents your bank with this court order, it must comply.
+At that point, if you don’t pay up, or at least work out an agreement to repay the debt in payments, the judgment creditor can request an order from a judge that tells your bank to freeze your bank account.
+When a judgment creditor presents your bank with this court order, the bank has to follow the order.

-This act of freezing your bank account and taking your money to satisfy a judgment creditor is called a garnishment, a levy, or an attachment of your bank account.
+When your bank account is frozen and money is given to a judgment creditor, it’s called a garnishment, a levy, or an attachment of your bank account.

 When Can Creditors Garnish Your Bank Account Without a Court Order?

-Some creditors do not have to sue you to take money from your bank account.
-Government agencies like the IRS and the US Department of Education just have to provide you notice of the intent to garnish or levy.
-Other federal and state agencies may also be able to freeze your bank account for obligations like unpaid child support.
+Some creditors don’t have to sue you to take money from your bank account.
+Government agencies like the IRS and the Department of Education only have to notify you of their intent to garnish or levy.
+Other federal and state agencies may also be able to freeze your bank account without a court order for obligations like unpaid child support.

 Finally, your own bank or credit union might be the culprit.
-Banks or credit unions can take your money from an account to cover a loan with them if you’re behind on your payments.
-The legal term is “right of offset” or “right of setoff.”
-Typically, this right applies to installment loans or mortgages but not credit card debt.
+If you’re behind on a loan with them, a bank or credit union could take money from your account to cover payments.
+The legal term for this is right of offset or right of setoff.
+Typically, this right applies to installment loans or mortgages, but not credit card debt.

-When you open a bank or credit union account, the right of offset is spelled out in the agreement you sign.
-Credit unions might have more freedom to garnish your account than banks.
-For instance, they might be able to take funds for past-due credit card debt when a bank would not be able to do that.
+When you open a bank or credit union account, the right of offset is spelled out in the account agreement you sign.
+Credit unions might have more freedom to garnish your account in this way than banks.
+For instance, credit unions might be able to take funds for past-due credit card debt, though a bank wouldn't be able to.
 Banks or credit unions might even be allowed to apply the right of offset to a joint account that you have with someone else.

 Understanding Court Orders and Bank Account Garnishment

-A garnishment order could allow the creditor to access your bank account to fulfill the debt.
-Without this order, any attempt to pull funds from your account is illegal, and could be contested in a court of law.
+A debt collector has to follow all these steps before they can get access to your bank account.
+Without a garnishment order, any attempt to pull funds from your bank account is illegal, and could be contested in court.

-2. You also have money in your account that's not automatically protected.
+2. You also have other money in your bank account that's not automatically protected.

-The bank might still send you a court order even if it's not required by the federal law.
-That's because it might still be required to send you the order under state law.
-You can also ask your bank for the copy of the garnishment order, or reach out to the creditor or court for more details.
+The bank might also send you a court order.
+Banks sometimes have to do this to follow federal or state laws.
+You can also ask your bank for a copy of the garnishment order, or reach out to the creditor or court for more details.

 How to Avoid Bank Account Garnishment